-The cost of entry into most amusement parks includes the ticket price and our signatures.
-Most parks have guests sign waiver forms removing liability from the amusement park if guests are hurt while experiencing a day of adventure and rides.
-Still, accidents happen and can produce serious or even tragic results.
-What happens then?
+Most amusement parks have guests sign waiver forms removing liability from the amusement park if guests are injured.
+So, when amusement park accidents happen in Texas, and produce serious injuries or even wrongful death, what happens?
 Did the waiver destroy any opportunity to hold the amusement park responsible for the injuries sustained on its property?

 For example, roller coaster warnings often advise riders with back or neck injuries, heart conditions, or who are pregnant, not to go on the ride.
 As a person who voluntarily entered the park and has agency over which rides to enjoy, that waiver does put some responsibility for your safety on you.